Amishmaqbool/nexlayerloveabledeployment/DEPLOYMENT_SETUP.md

 - Solution: Make sure you've added the secret in GitHub Settings → Secrets → Actions

 **Error: "Deployment failed with HTTP code 401"**
-- Solution: Your NextLayer token is invalid or expired.
-Get a new one from NextLayer dashboard.
+- Solution: Your Nexlayer token is invalid or expired.
+Get a new one from Nexlayer dashboard.

 **Error: "Deployment failed with HTTP code 404"**
-- Solution: Check that the NextLayer API endpoint is correct and your account has access.
+- Solution: Check that the Nexlayer API endpoint is correct and your account has access.

 ### URL Not Showing

 **The deployment succeeds but no URL appears:**
 - Check the workflow logs for the full response
-- Visit NextLayer dashboard to find your deployment
+- Visit Nexlayer dashboard to find your deployment
 - The URL might be in the response body but in a different format

 **Component shows "No successful deployments found":**